Rohan-cod/newspaper-app/Readme.md

 # Newspaper App

-A web app made using `django` framework.
-The frontend is made using `html` and `bootstrap` and `sqlite3` is used as the database.
+A web app made using the `django` framework.
+Frontend using `html` and `bootstrap` and `sqlite3` is used as the database.
 You can add articles which can be viewed by anyone.
 Just make an account and you are good to go.

 ## Requirements